elastic/elasticsearch-hadoop/README.md

 # ElasticSearch Hadoop
 Read and write data to/from ElasticSearch within Hadoop/MapReduce libraries.
 Automatically converts data to/from JSON.
-Supports MapReduce, [Hive][#Hive] and [Pig][#Pig].
+Supports MapReduce, [Hive](#Hive) and [Pig](#Pig).
 Cascading and Hadoop streaming are planned for the very near future.

 # Requirements
 ElasticSearch cluster accessible through [REST][].
 That's it.